Last Updated on November 14, 2020 by Oddmund Groette

 Poker, Sex and Dying is the title of a book by Juel Anderson published some time in the early 1980s.
-Some years after publication it was out of print and somewhat forgotten, but accidentally option investor David Caplan found a copy in a second hand store.
-He was so impressed by the the content that he purchased the copyrights and republished the book with the title changed to
+Some years after publication it was out of print and somewhat forgotten, but accidentally option investor David Caplan found a copy in a second-hand store.
+He was so impressed by the content that he purchased the copyrights and republished the book with the title changed to

 Poker Trading, Sex and Dying.
 I bought the book in 2001 and recently I had the pleasure of rereading the book.
 Rereading good books is something I really recommend.

 The book is not about trading or investing.
 Juel Anderson was a salesman and semi-professional poker player, both occupations that are highly dependent on understanding the mentality and psychology of both yourself and the opponent/counterpart.
-In poker you need to both understand your own mindset and the opponent’s, while in investing you can only control yourself.
+In poker, you need to both understand your own mindset and the opponent’s, while in investing you can only control yourself.
 The opponent in investing is Mr. Market, a beast you of course can’t control.

 It sounds like a cliche, but investing is probably one of the most challenging endeavors you can take.
 It takes conviction and commitment.
-Most don’t succeed, not because of lack of knowledge or capabilities, but because of inability to know their own behavior and how to control their actions.
-You are on your own, unless you have a team to fall back on, which makes it difficult.
+Most don’t succeed, not because of a lack of knowledge or capabilities, but because of the inability to know their own behavior and how to control their actions.
+You are on your own unless you have a team to fall back on, which makes it difficult.
 You might be stubborn, besserwisser, pessimist, optimist, paranoid, temperamental, generous, gifted or adventurous.
 In investing it probably does not matter what kind of person you are as long as you know what you are and what makes your actions.
 When the pressure is on and the situation is critical, your dominant personality trait will trump all your other traits.
 Understanding your dominant personality trait dictates the most likely course of action you will take, just as much it will dictate the course of your opponent/market/customer.

 Poker is a game of intense highs and lonely despair.
 Win three pots in a row and your memory of bad beats will disappear faster than the morning dew in the Mojave Desert.
 Get three bad beats in a row and you’re in danger of circumcising Fee-Fee, the family pet.